 $ st-flash write miniblink.bin 0x8000000

-Connect a LED to the GND and PB12 pins through a 330 Ohm resistor and watch it blink with great joy.
+Connect an LED to the GND and PB12 pins through a 330 Ohm resistor and rejoice with it’s blinkiness.

 Create a GDB server to interface with the connected target: